pranavchary/tld-gamon/README.md

 Just kidding.

 Gamon is a Discord bot that can give information about completing Mythic+ dungeons at certain keystone levels and how that might impact a character's Mythic+ rating.
-This bot is based on [Mythic Rating Helper](https://github.com/Coryrin/mr-helper) and has been modified to work within the Discord server for the World of Warcraft guild The Last Dynasty (US - Thrall), **TLD Reforged**.
+This bot is based on [Mythic Rating Helper](https://github.com/Coryrin/mr-helper) and has been modified to work within the Discord server for the World of Warcraft guild The Last Dynasty (US - Thrall).

+With the changes to Mythic+ dungeons and scoring that came along with The War Within, the new calculation formulas are based on [Rating Calculator](https://github.com/SamFarah/RatingCalculator) which is available in web browsers at https://www.mythicplanner.com.

 What Gamon can do for you:
 - Simulate a character running all Mythic+ dungeons at a single keystone level
-- Tell which dungeons a character could run to slightly improve their Mythic+ rating, prioritizing the current week's main affix (Tyrannical or Fortified)
+- Tell which dungeons a character could (theoretically) run and time to slightly improve their Mythic+ rating
 - Provide a plan for dungeons a character can complete to reach a goal Mythic+ rating

 *Last update: The War Within Season 1*

-## TLD Links
+## The Last Dynasty Links
 - [Raider.io](https://raider.io/guilds/us/thrall/The%20Last%20Dynasty)
 - [Warcraft Logs](https://www.warcraftlogs.com/guild/us/thrall/the%20last%20dynasty)
 - [WoW Armory](https://worldofwarcraft.blizzard.com/en-us/guild/us/thrall/the-last-dynasty)